 Here at Media Jelly, we believe eCommerce is a great way of expanding any local retailers reach and if done right can help to bring in thousands of extra £’s.
 Linking with platforms such as Facebook and Instagram makes it very easy for your customers to do business with you, but will also capture those impulse buyers who are not necessarily visiting your high street store.

 When putting together your marketing strategy and content plan, you need to be mindful of your target audience and the latest trends.
-We’ve put together 10 trends of 2020 that every marketer or small business owner should be aware of; and of course as a marketing and advertising agency here in Norwich, we’re here to offer advice and even help put together a killer plan for your business
+We’ve put together 10 trends of 2020 that every marketer or small business owner should be aware of; and of course as a marketing and advertising agency here in Norwich, we’re here to offer advice and even help put together a killer plan for your business.

-1. Growing platforms
+1. Growing Platforms

 Whilst Facebook is of course the reigning king of the social media world, with its extensive marketing and advertising platform, with over 2.32 billion active monthly users, Facebook remains the most widely used social media platform.
 Active users are those that have logged into Facebook during the last 30 days.
 There is however, lots of evidence to support that smaller emerging platforms are up and coming and definitely worth investing some time into.
-You’ve probably heard of TikTok, it seems to be the latest craze.
+You’ve probably hear of TikTok, it seems to be the latest craze.
 The time spent on TikTok grew 210% in 2019 over 2018 globally as a result of TikTok’s continued efforts to grow its base of users and increase time spent on the platform.

 Whilst Reddit has been around for about 15 years, recently the number of active users has jumped by 30% to 430 million, whilst monthly views increased by 53%.
 One of the beauties of Reddit is that it’s a great community base, a place for members to have discussions on topics, ask advice and share knowledge.

 Mobile has made the accessibility of social media even easier, and people love to flick through feeds on the way into work, the way home from work, during breaks and when at home on the sofa when there’s nothing great on TV.
 Catching up with the latest headlines, seeing what their friends and family are up to, watching funny videos or following communities and groups of their hobbies and interests.
-In 2019 there were about 3.5 billion active social media users around the globe and that number continues to grow, that means around 45% of the worlds population are scrolling through social media every day; so make sure your business is being proactive and being seen!
+In 2019 there were about 3.5 billion social media users around the globe and that number continues to grow, that means around 45% of the worlds population are scrolling through social media every day; so make sure your business is being proactive and being seen!